mokdevel/DarcMods/DarcMissions/docs/MISSIONCONFIG.md

   1 = DOWN_LEFT : Lower left corner
 int missionRandomPos : The radius to randomize the mission position.
 This avoids mission appearing always in same place. int minDistanceToMission : Distance to another mission.
-Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. bool showStaticMissionMarker : Show/hide static mission markers.
+Two missions shall not be too close to each other. int minDistanceToPlayer : Dynamic missions shall not spawn closer than this distance to any player. int maxDistanceToPlayer : Dynamic missions shall not spawn further than this distance to any player. -1 disables this check bool showStaticMissionMarker : Show/hide static mission markers.
 This will override any mission specific settings. bool showDynamicMissionMarker : Show/hide dynamic mission markers.
 This will override any mission specific showMarker settings. bool showMissionDifficulty : Show/hide mission difficulty on marker